 - The collaboration model of Nucleus, Extended Team, Supporter and Stakeholder integrated in P4 expands the simple Scrum model (employees are completely or not at all in a team) and thus supports the collaboration of experts with several but few teams.
 The collaboration is fully integrated into the organization’s events.

 In addition to the practices described above, tried and tested elements from classic methods are integrated into the “P4 toolbox”, such as requirements management, test management, risk management, as well as model-based systems engineering (MBSE).

 Since P4 is a framework, other beneficial and deemed necessary practices can be integrated.
 However, it is essential to ensure that the P4 principles are observed ( see P4 principles ).

 What is different from the classic matrix organization?

-A classic matrix organization usually consists of the specialist departments (the lines) and a project organization in which interdisciplinary collaboration is carried out in many parallel projects.
+A classic matrix organization usually consists of the specialist departments (the lines or “silos”) and a project organization in which interdisciplinary collaboration is carried out in many parallel projects.
 Each employee usually works in several projects at the same time.
 In large companies there is sometimes a third dimension, which divides the line organization into an international and a location-based line with the corresponding additional superiors (sometimes referred to as “dotted line”).